Group Maker

 A random team generator is useful when you need teams quickly, but many team activities also need a reasonable spread of skills, roles, or experience.
 This guide explains how to keep the speed of random teams while adding enough structure to make the result usable.

-Read guidePublic API
+Read articlePublic API

-GroupMixer now has a free public API.
+GroupMixer has a free public API.

 Send a scenario to the hosted solver and get back a solution immediately and for free.